demisto/content-docs/docs/integrations/unit-testing.md

 * Methods that handle errors or exceptions should have multiple tests - one for the _happy path_ (normal functionality, without errors), and one testing method for each error handled (a.k.a _sad path/s_).
 * Make sure to sanitize or remove any sensitive data (passwords, tokens, email addresses, personal information, etc.) from unit tests and test data.
 * Using `pytest.parametrize` is preferred over loops in a unit test.
 Use `pytest.param` to give each case an `id` (Learn more [here](https://docs.pytest.org/en/7.1.x/example/parametrize.html))
+* When a few lines are repeated in multiple tests as setup, consider using fixtures instead.
+Learn more about fixture [here](https://docs.pytest.org/en/6.2.x/fixture.html).

 ## Troubleshooting Tips